el-Badr07/MED-BOT/Documentation/Files/pipeline.rst

    At this stage, the system performs **Semantic Routing** to determine which domain (Medical, Biology, or Psychology) the query belongs to.

-   - Using a **semantic classifier**, the system routes the query and its context to the appropriate prompt template based on the field it belongs to.
+   - Using a chain, the system routes the query and its context to the appropriate prompt template based on the field it belongs to.
 This ensures that the query is answered by leveraging domain-specific knowledge.